JensRantil/jensrantil.github.io/content/posts/2013-11-18_lifecycles-and-states.md

 a class, within a software component, within a distributed application, or even an orchestration of distributed applications.

-As software engineers we need to respect state and how inherently difficult it to get it right.
+As software engineers we need to respect state and how inherently difficult it is to get it right.
 The majority of bugs are related to state in one way of another.
 This is why we always need to formalize how and where state is stored.
 Asking the question "Do we need the state?" is also worth doing so often.

 The *how* is important.
 How can we as software engineers minimize errors due to state?
 Here are a couple of ideas: